Fourier Transform of Anisotropic Hardy Spaces Associated with Ball Quasi-Banach Function Spaces and Its Applications to Hardy--Littlewood Inequalities: Introduction

-where $C$ is a positive constant independent of $f$ and $g$ (see \cite[p.\,128]{ste93}).
+where $C$ is a positive constant independent of $f$ and $F$ (see \cite[p.\,128]{ste93}).

-Recently, Sawano et al. [8] first introduced the ball quasi-Banach function space $X$ and the associated Hardy space $H_X(\rn)$.
-In their article, by assuming that the Hardy--Littlewood maximal operator satisfies a Fefferman--Stein vector-valued inequality on certain power of $X$ and the powered Hardy--Littlewood maximal operator is bounded on the associate space of certain power of $X$, Sawano et al. established various maximal function characterizations and several other characterizations of $H_X(\rn)$, respectively, in terms of atoms, molecules, and Lusin area functions.
-Indeed, the real-variable theory of the Hardy space $H_X(\rn)$, associated with the ball quasi-Banach function space $X$, provides an appropriate framework that unifies the theory of various types of Hardy spaces, which have been investigated before, like classical Hardy spaces, mixed-norm Hardy spaces, variable Hardy spaces, and Orlicz--Hardy spaces.
-For more recent developments on this topic, we refer the reader to \cite{cwyz20, shyy17, wyy,yyy20,zyy21}.
-Based on the recent rapid developments of the theory of the Hardy space $H_X(\rn)$ and the aforementioned works on the characterization of the Fourier transform of the classical Hardy space $H^p(\rn)$ or their generalization, very recently, Huang et al. \cite{hcy22} shows \eqref{eqabs1} and \eqref{eqabs2} holds true under the setting of Hardy space $H_X(\rn)$.
+Recently, Sawano et al. \cite{shyy17} originally introduced the ball quasi-Banach function space $X$ and the associated Hardy space $H_X(\rn)$.
+In their article \cite{shyy17}, by assuming that the Hardy--Littlewood maximal operator satisfies a Fefferman--Stein vector-valued inequality on certain power (namely its convexification) of $X$ and the powered Hardy--Littlewood maximal operator is bounded on the associate space of certain power of $X$, Sawano et al. established various maximal function characterizations and several other characterizations of $H_X(\rn)$, respectively, in terms of atoms, molecules, and Lusin area functions.
+Indeed, the real-variable theory of the Hardy space $H_X(\rn)$ associated with the ball quasi-Banach function space $X$ provides an unified framework of various types of Hardy spaces, which includes many important Hardy spaces that have been studied before, such as classical Hardy spaces, mixed-norm Hardy spaces, variable Hardy spaces, and Orlicz--Hardy spaces.
+For more recent developments on this topic, we refer the reader to \cite{cwyz20, hks22,shyy17, wyy,yyy20,zyy21}.
+Based on the recent rapid developments of the theory of the Hardy space $H_X(\rn)$ and the aforementioned works on the characterization of the Fourier transform of the classical Hardy space $H^p(\rn)$ or their generalization, very recently, Huang et al. \cite{hcy22} showed that both \eqref{eqabs1} and \eqref{eqabs2} hold true in $H_X(\rn)$.